 In the Caribbean is a lovely tropical climat with around 25 to 32 degrees Celsius all year round.
 The countries around the equatur are fortunate, since the weather always is amazing and under the warmest hours of the day, you as the local people can enjoy a cold beverage in a hammock.
 Here is only two seasons, rain and dry season, but both are very appealing.
 During the rain season it can rain 10-30 minutes a day but it brings a cold breeze to the hot climat.

 Flight tickets are not included in the price.
-Your final destination is Bahamas in the Caribbean.
-You should book your ticket so that you arrive on the same day that the project starts, that is to say, a Monday.
-If you would like to go home immediately after the end of the project, you should book a return journey to the Monday after the number of weeks you chose to work as a volunteer.
+Your final destination is Nassau, Bahamas in the Caribbean.
+You should book your ticket so that you arrive on the same day that the project starts, that is to say, a Saturday, before noon.
+If you would like to go home immediately after the end of the project, you should book a return journey to the Saturday after the number of weeks you chose to work as a volunteer.
+Book your flight for departure from Nassau, from 10 am or later.
 Be sure to check the arrival and return travel date on the ticket.

 Please contact your local consulate or embassy for further information.